-Another long-standing journal, the Journal of Political Economy was first published in 1892 and has since covered both theoretical and empirical work in economics which could have a long-term impact on the state of the field.
-Its specialisations include monetary theory, fiscal policy, labour economics, development, micro and macroeconomic theory, international trade and finance, industrial organization, and social economics.
+Another long-standing journal, the Journal of Political Economy was first published in 1892 and covers both theoretical and empirical work.
+Its specializations include: monetary theory, fiscal policy, labor economics, development, micro and macroeconomic theory, international trade and finance, industrial organization, and social economics.

 7. American Economic Review, American Economic Association

-Established in 1911, this is another well-established and well-respected journal in the field of economics.
+Established in 1911, this is another well-established and highly respected journal in the field of economics.
 Once a year, in May, an issue is dedicated to presenting proceedings and papers from the annual meeting of the American Economic Association.

 8. Review of Economic Studies, Oxford University Press

-Another long-established journal, RESTUD as it is known is a must-read for theoretical and applied economics.
-It was founded with the specific intent to publish work from young and up-and-coming economics researchers; a mission which it continues to this day.
+Another economics stalwart, RESTUD, as it is known, is a must-read for those interested in theoretical and applied economics.
+It was founded with the specific aim to publish work from young and up-and-coming economics researchers, a mission which it continues to this day.

 9. Review of Financial Studies, Oxford University Press

-With a focus on financial economics specifically, this journal published on the behalf of the Society for Financial Studies accepts both theoretical and empirical papers which fit in the intersection between finance and economics.
+With a focus on financial economics, this journal, published on behalf of the Society for Financial Studies, accepts both theoretical and empirical papers which fit in the intersection between finance and economics.

 10. Journal of Econometrics, Elsevier

-Another influential journal in this field is the Journal of Econometrics, established in 1973.
-The focus of the journal is on econometrics methodologies as well as the way in which these methodologies can be applied to substantive areas of economics.
+Another influential journal in the field is the Journal of Econometrics, established in 1973.
+The journal focuses on econometrics methodologies, and how they can be applied to substantive areas of economics.

 11. The Review of Economics and Statistics, Harvard Kennedy School

 Already over a hundred years old, the Review of Economics and Statistics is a general journal of applied quantitative economics.
-The journal also published collections of papers devoted to a single topic of interest, be it methodological or empirical.
+Occasionally, the journal also publishes collections of papers devoted to a single topic of contemporary interest, be it methodological or empirical.

 12. Journal of Economic Growth, Springer Science+Business Media

-This journal predominantly published research into economic growth and comparative economic development.
-Research is often based over the contemporary period, but sometimes also includes insights into the entire course of history.
+This journal predominantly publishes research on economic growth and comparative economic development.
+Research is primarily contemporary, but sometimes also includes historical insights.
 Some key topic areas include income distribution, demographic transition, human capital formation, technological change and structural transformation in the growth process.

 13. Journal of Monetary Economics, Elsevier Science

 Founded in 1975, this journal is a leader in macroeconomic research.
 It is often ranked highly in its specialist subject area, and accepts submissions in all areas of macroeconomics.
-On alternate years the Journal of Monetary Economics published eight and nine volumes, using proceeds from a conference sponsored by the Study Center Gerzensee of the Swiss National Bank to fund its biennial ninth volume.
+In recent years it has published research contributions to a wide range of macroeconomic topics including behavioral macroeconomics, fiscal shocks, and pricing in product and labor markets.